DimitrisKokkinakis/sentiment-resources/README.md

-## Various resources related to Swedish sentiment-resources, including Swedish VADER resources
+## Resources related to Swedish sentiment-resources, including Swedish VADER resources

 _For the enhanced version of the Swedish VADER (svVADER), please cite:_
 Dimitrios Kokkinakis, Ricardo Muñoz Sánchez, Mia-Marie Hammarlin.
 2023.
 Scaling-up the Resources for a Freely Available Swedish VADER (svVADER).